wavila/webLoginApp/README.md

 # webLoginApp
-A simple login page created using Streamlit framework, and with deploy by Azure
+A simple login page created using Streamlit framework with deploy by Azure